-- 1. A completed application form.

-- Official secondary school transcript or academic record.
-(This must be translated into English with a grading scale included.)

-- 3. SAT or ACT scores (if available).

-- 4. Copy of passport photo page to confirm citizenship
+- 1. Complete and signed Application for Admission. - Official secondary school transcript or academic record.
+This must be translated into English with a grading scale included). - 3.
+SAT or ACT scores - 4.
+Copy of passport photo page to confirm citizenship

 - English proficiency exam scores.

-Minimum scores required: TOEFL (79),

-IELTS (6.5) or Duolingo (105).

-- Supplemental Application Form with certificate of financial responsibility.
+Minimum scores required: TOEFL (79), IELTS (6.5) or Duolingo (105). - 6.
+Supplemental Application Form with certificate of financial responsibility.
 This form and financial information is required for issuance of immigration documents and must be submitted and approved by Dean of Admission upon payment of reservation deposit.